All Clubhouses serve teens. Check with your local Clubhouse, as some are open to youth as young as 10 or 12 years old.

-Computer Clubhouse Members have free access to high-end technology, video, graphic and web design, music production, as well as college and career preparation.
-Click here to learn more about our design tools.
-To learn more about some of the programs at the Computer Clubhouse, visit our Programs page.
+Clubhouse Members have free access to high-end technology, video, graphic and web design, music production, as well as college and career preparation.
+To learn more about some of the programs at The Clubhouse, click here.

 No!
 Membership is completely free.

 Clubhouses are located in underserved communities all across the world.
-To find a Clubhouse near you, visit our Locations page.
+To find a Clubhouse near you, go to our locations page.

 One major way is by utilizing The Village, a private members-only social network.
 Here, youth connect with the global community of Clubhouses in a safe and collaborative way.
 Because the Village is a private social network, local Clubhouse coordinators register their youth members and mentors who then use it as a tool to expand their worldview.
 Clubhouse members upload projects they create to the Village, thus exposing all users to different cultures and talents from around the world.
 Members collaborate with each other by sharing tutorials, joining interest-driven groups, liking and commenting on each other’s projects, and critiquing each other in constructive ways.
 By connecting peers with similar interests, the Village builds a youth-led learning community.

 At The Clubhouse young people explore their own ideas, learn from one another, and use technology to express themselves creatively.
 The Clubhouse environment is not about teaching a curriculum or providing a facility for Internet access.
 Rather, it is about helping each individual discover his or her own potential.
 Click here to find out more about the Clubhouse philosophy and Learning Model.